 For Costco members in good standing, this credit card has no annual fee.

 The above American Express cards, both credit cards and charge cards, offer access to security features, extended warranty benefits, and purchase protection.
 Welcome bonus offers are not available to applicants who have had the product within the last 12 months or any other similar American Express products within 90 days of application.
 Cash back and points are earned only on eligible purchases.
 Terms and Restrictions Apply.

 This content is not provided or commissioned by American Express.
 Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.

 Important Note!
 The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
 Therefore, we cannot guarantee the accuracy of the information in this article.
 Please verify all terms and conditions of any credit card prior to applying.

-Updated November 19, 2013 and originally published August 29, 2011.
+Updated February 25, 2014 and originally published August 29, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.